Exporting application metrics to Amazon CloudWatch

 Required IAM permissions for Amazon Distro for OpenTelemetry integration with Amazon CloudWatch

 The Amazon ECS integration with Amazon Distro for OpenTelemetry requires that you create a task IAM role and specify the role in your task definition.
 We recommend that the Amazon Distro for OpenTelemetry sidecar also be configured to route container logs to CloudWatch Logs which requires a task execution IAM role be created and specified in your task definition as well.
-The new Amazon ECS console experience takes care of the task execution IAM role on your behalf, but the task IAM role must be created manually and added to your task definition.
+The Amazon ECS console takes care of the task execution IAM role on your behalf, but the task IAM role must be created manually and added to your task definition.
 For more information about the task execution IAM role, see Amazon ECS task execution IAM role.

 Important